genki-kudo/Pocket-to-Concavity/README.md

   -p PROTEIN, --protein PROTEIN
                         specify protein file (format:PDB) -l LIGAND, --ligand LIGAND
                         specify ligand file (format:PDB).
 Use this argument only when you select "LB" mode.
   -d DISTANCE, --distance DISTANCE
                         specify the distance of included pocket.
 Use this argument only when you select "LB" mode.
-  -r RANK, --rank RANK
-                        specify the druggability rank of included pocket predicted by fpocket.
+  -r RANK, --rank RANK  specify the druggability rank of included pocket
+                        predicted.
 Use this argument only when you select "LF" mode.
   -c CLUSTERING, --clustering CLUSTERING
-                        select "DBSCAN" if you do not use fpocket-clustering- method in empty site identification.
-Only use this argument when you select "LB".
+                        default clustering is single-linkage
+                        clustering(threshold 4.5A).
+You can select clustering
+                        methods; single-linkage, DBSCAN.
+(Other clustering
+                        methods will be available.)
+Use this argument only when you select "LB" mode.
   -t THRESHOLD, --threshold THRESHOLD
-                        specify threshold of clustering. (order is 1^-10m) -o LOGFILENAME, --logfilename LOGFILENAME
+                        specify threshold of clustering. (order is 1^-10m) default threshold of single-linkage is 4.5A and that of DBSCAN is 2.0A.
+  -o LOGFILENAME, --logfilename LOGFILENAME
                         specify logfile name (default:p2c.log)
 ~~~